What is Workers' Compensation?

 Find out about the return to work process.

-The WCA has an Early Return to Work Pilot Initiative to assist employers with the RTW process.
+The WCA has an Early Return to Work Initiative to assist employers with the RTW process.
 The service is free to all employers, and provides troubleshooting, analysis of current RTW practices, and more.

 Discover what to do ahead of an injury, and what to do after an injury so that your workplace provides the best practices for a RTW program.

 What if one of my injured workers files a dispute with the WCA?

 The WCA has its own administrative court to resolve disputed cases.
 The WCA's Dispute Resolution Bureau handles all complaints that fall under workers' compensation law, and provides mediation services that generally resolve the majority of complaints.

 What happens if I don't obtain the required workers' compensation insurance?

 When an employer required to have workers' compensation insurance fails to present proof of coverage to the Employer Compliance Bureau, or fails to come into compliance, the investigating compliance officer will refer the employer to the Enforcement Bureau for administrative prosecution.